marjohn56/udpbroadcastrelay/README.md

     [-h|--help]
 ```

-- udpbroadcastrelay must be run as root to be able to create a raw
+- udpbroadcastrelay must be run as root or via `sudo` to be able to
-  socket (necessary) to send packets as though they originated from the
+  create a raw socket (necessary) to send packets as though they
-  original sender.
+  originated from the original sender.
+- If using a non-root sudoer user to run udpbroadcastrelay, special
+  considerations may need to be addressed if running within a container
+  (e.g. docker).
+  - The following capabilities may be required.
+See [url] for more details
+      - net_raw
+      - net_admin
+      - sys_module
+  - The container image itself may require the cap_net_raw to be enabled
+    in the DOCKERFILE:
+    ```RUN apk add sudo libcap
+RUN setcap 'cap_net_raw+ep' /runtime/udp-broadcast-relay-redux```
 - `id` must be unique number between instances with range 1 - 63.
-This is
-  used to set the DSCP of outgoing packets to determine if a packet is an
-  echo and should be discarded.
+This is used to set the DSCP of outgoing packets to determine if a packet is an echo and should be discarded.